avery-gfs/Computer-Science-3/01-warm-up/warm-up.md

 8. Get a string `startDay` and a number `n` as input, print out what the day of the week it will be `n` days from `startDay`.

-9. Print out the numbers 1 through 10 each in their own line.
+9. Print out the numbers 1 through 10 each on their own line.

 10. Print out the numbers 1 through 10 on the same line with spaces in between.